IWW-NYC-GMB/iww.nyc/_events/high-line-social.md

 Do you work in an industry?
 Then you are an industrial worker— and you belong in the Industrial Workers of the World!

-Join the IWW New York City General Membership Branch on the High Line for an orientation, pot luck, and social! *
+Join the IWW New York City General Membership Branch on the High Line for an orientation, potluck, and social! *

 **WHERE:** 23rd St. Lawn and Seating Steps on the High Line - W. 23rd St. and Tenth Ave. (<https://www.thehighline.org/garden-zones/23rd-street-lawn/> - wheelchair accessible at 23rd St.)